mahdiprs/Group-Sampling/README.md

 # Clustered and Unclustered Group Testing for Biosecurity
-Authors: RG Clark, B Barnes and M Pars
+Authors: RG Clark, B Barnes and M Parsa

 Journal: Journal of Agricultural, Biological, and Environmental Statistics (Pending Acceptance)